 Each quarter we ask the participants alternating questions on current topics.
 At this time, we were interested in their opinion on the proposed Euro area reforms.
 The majority of the surveyed experts is of the opinion that a European monetary fund is needed in the Euro area.
 Moreover, a majority of the same size thinks that macroprudential policies are worthwhile for stabilizing the Euro area.
 In addition to that, the same majority sees the need for insolvency procedures for states.
 A small number of experts only sees a European finance minister and the introduction of sovereign-bond-backed securities as worthwhile.
 These proposals have the highest number of experts who think of them as counter-productive.

-The evaluation of the forecasting performance of the latest forecasts yields the result that Commerzbank and DZ Bank performed best in predicting trends within the long-term ranking, which covers all forecasts from March 2015 to March 2018.
-DekaBank and Deutsche Bank performed best in the short-term ranking, which covers the surveys for the third and the fourth quarter of 2017 for the 3-months ahead prediction and the survey for the third quarter of 2017 for the 6-month forecasts.
-When it comes to point prediction, in the long-term evaluation of the period running from March 2015 to March 2018, the experts of National-Bank performed best in predicting all indicators, while the Postbank experts produced the most precise point forecasts for all indicators for the short-term evaluation period.
+The evaluation of the forecasting performance of the latest forecasts yielded the result that Deutsche Bank performed best in predicting trends in the long-term ranking, which covers all forecasts from March 2015 to March 2018.
+The experts of Deutsche Bank also performed best in the short-term ranking, which covers the surveys from December 2017 and March 2018 for the 3-months ahead prediction and the survey for December 2017 for the 6-month forecasts.
+When it comes to point prediction, in the long-term evaluation of the period running from March 2015 to March 2018, the experts of National-Bank performed best in predicting all indicators, while the Commerzbank experts produced the most precise point forecasts for all indicators for the short-term evaluation period.